Are you a blogger who is trying to monetize your blog, but having a hard time doing so?

 Let's say you have a blog dedicated to mom entrepreneurs.
 If you know that your target reader is typically a women age 25-45 with interests in entrepreneurship, you can now look for places she'll hang out in order to reach her.
 So in our example with the mom's Entrepreneur, I would go for Facebook groups and try to find them by interest - like Small Business Moms or the Free Mama Movement.

-Note: do not spam people with offers via personal messages!
+Do not spam people with offers via personal messages!
 I guarantee you will get kicked out/banned faster than you with can imagine and the people you contact usually will get rather annoyed.

 If your content (and producst) are more b2b oriented, you can check communities on LinkedIn.
 If it's for a specific country or an age group where a particular social network is stronger on the market, you can try to establish a presence there etc.